Geometry Dash: Development

-Geometry Dash was created by Swedish video game developer Robert Topala, known professionally as RobTop.
-On 6 June 2010, Topala created his first video game, Bounce Ball Thingy, on Newgrounds, developing it while he was studying civil engineering.
-He abandoned his course because he became more interested in the video game industry.
-Topala operated Rune Digital with Niklas Dennerståhl and Daniel Rocque Bengtsson, developing the games Forlorn and Kingdom Escape.
+Geometry Dash was created by Swedish video game developer Robert Topala.
+In 2010, Topala published his first video game, Bounce Ball Thingy, on Newgrounds, developing it while he was studying civil engineering.
+He abandoned his course as he became more interested in the video game industry.
+Topala operated Rune Digital with Niklas Dennerståhl and Daniel Rocque Bengtsson, developing the video games Forlorn and Kingdom Escape.
 Both were nominees for the 2012 and 2013 Swedish Game Awards respectively.
 Forlorn ended up winning the award for Best Mobile Game, but it and Kingdom Escape were eventually scrapped.
-Topala founded RobTop Games in 2012.
-The first video game he produced under RobTop Games was Boomlings, a puzzle video game released on 17 May 2012 for iOS.
+By May 2012, Topala had founded RobTop Games, releasing Boomlings, a puzzle video game made for iOS.
 Topala continued to create video games, releasing Memory Mastermind in January 2013 and Boomlings MatchUp in February 2013.

 According to Topala, Geometry Dash began as a platformer that could have moved in any direction.
-He wanted it to be a tribute to the "Super Mario Bros.–style" platformers he has played when he was young, and remarked "there really was no detailed plan.
-It simply started as a template with a cube that could crash and jump".
+He wanted it to be a tribute to the Super Mario Bros.–style platformers he played when he was young, the game starting as a simple template of a cube that could jump and crash.
 Other games such as The Impossible Game, Super Meat Boy, and Bit.Trip Runner inspired Topala to make Geometry Dash.
-In the beta version, the game was called Geometry Jump.
-It was developed on the Cocos2d game engine and took Topala about four months to create.
-The official trailer was released on 2 August 2013, and the game would release on iOS and Android on 13 August.
-The game would later release on Windows Phone and Steam the following year on 12 June 2014 and 22 December 2014 respectively.
+In the beta version, Geometry Dash was called Geometry Jump.
+It was developed using the Cocos2d-x game engine and took Topala about four months to create.
+The official trailer was released on 2 August 2013, and it would release on iOS and Android on 13 August.
+(Note: The official trailer on YouTube states the release date for iOS and Android as 13 August 2013.
+Metacritic gives the release date on iOS as 13 August 2013.
+A review on 148Apps, conducted a day after its release on 14 August 2013, states that it was available on both platforms.)
+It would later release on Windows Phone and Steam the following year on 12 June 2014 and 22 December 2014 respectively.